CHECK THE DATES

-The current NSW Government Gazette is managed by the NSW Parliamentary Counsel's Office and is available online.
+The current NSW Government Gazette is managed by the NSW Parliamentary Counsel's Office and is available online from February 2001.

 The historical gazette, the Sydney Gazette and New South Wales Advertiser, can be read online at Trove.
 It covers dates from 1803 to 1842.

 Where can you find NSW Government Gazettes in print?

 Use the Australian Government Publications Guide, GovPubs, to help locate New South Wales gazettes in Australian libraries.

 - Select the link which shows the date you need